 Anthropology of Food Network

-The network provides a platform for sharing information and experience about anthropology of food.
-The goal is to foster discussions of theories, methods and themes in the anthropology of food, ranging from its role in social relationships, to its symbolic and semiotic significance, to the political-economic analysis of systems of food production, distribution, preparation, consumption, and waste.
-And also to exchange practical information about conferences, workshops, book publications and other relevant events.
-The network attempts to become the main European network for academics and practitioners who study food in its many aspects, and connect food anthropologists with policymakers, organizations, observatories, and researchers from other disciplines at the European and global level.
+The Food Network provides a platform for sharing information and experience about anthropology of food.
+The goal of our network is to foster discussions of theories, methods and themes in the anthropology of food, ranging from the role of food in social relationships, through its symbolic, semiotic and material significance, to the political-economic analysis of food production, distribution, preparation, consumption, and waste.
+This network brings together people who critically engage with the issues related to food, and study food materiality, state institutions, daily practices, family relations, food systems, gender, class and race, as well as many other themes.

-- Katharina Graf (SOAS, University of London), kg38(at)soas.ac.uk
+• Katharina Graf (SOAS, University of London), kg38(at)soas.ac.uk

-- Zofia Boni (SOAS, University of London), zb53(at)soas.ac.uk
+• Zofia Boni (SOAS, University of London), zb53(at)soas.ac.uk